SCENE 01 / PRE-PRODUCTION

 Health & Safety Compliance

-The development of risk assessments and on-set safety protocols for stunt work and special effects and difficult filming locations required my collaboration with Korean safety authorities.
+We build risk assessments and on-set safety protocols for stunt work, special effects, and tough filming locations.
+Each plan is developed with Korean safety authorities.

 Why Fixers in Korea